vsariola/shader-holiday-card/README.md

    Use gloves.
 9. Attach the background print to the middle of the center section.
    There should be 2.5 mm tolerance on each side.
-10. Cut the foreground print into a 14 cm circle.
+10. Cut the foreground film print into a 14 cm circle.
 Use the symbols on the film to figure which side of the film is which; we want the printed side of the film facing directly against the printed side of the paper.
 11. Punch the centers of both the background (with cardboard backing) and the foreground.
 Try to hit the center as close as possible; if it's misaligned, the animation will wobble.